MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/developer-program-overview.md

 You can continue to use [MSDN Forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=xboxlivedev) or ask programming related questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/xbox-live) using the "xbox-live" tag if you like.

-## Microsoft partners
+## Managed partners

+*  Creators Program (= baseline features)
+*  ID@Xbox Program (= Creators Program + added features)
+*  Managed Partners (= ID@Xbox Program + added support)

-Developers working with a game publisher that is a Microsoft Partner have access to the full set of Xbox Live features and dedicated Microsoft representatives to assist in your development, certification, and release process.
+Developers working with a game publisher that is a Managed Partner have access to the full set of Xbox Live features and dedicated Microsoft representatives to assist in your development, certification, and release process.

 ## Feature table

-The below table illustrates the features available to the Xbox Live Creators Program, and [ID@Xbox](http://www.xbox.com/en-US/developers/id) programs.
+The below table illustrates the features available to:
+*  Creators Program developers.
+*  ID@Xbox developers &amp; Managed Partners.
+   Managed Partners & ID@Xbox developers have the same, full feature-set support, but Managed Partners have more technical support.

 <table>